IDEA-Emdoor-Lab/UniTTS/README.md

 ### Overview

 we introduce [DistilCodec](https://github.com/IDEA-Emdoor-Lab/DistilCodec/tree/dev?tab=readme-ov-file) and UniTTS.
 DistilCodec is a single-codebook audio codec, which has 32768 codes, and the utilization of the codebook achieves nearly 100\%.
-UniTTS leverages DistilCodec for audio discretization, while its backbone network adopts Qwen2.5-7B to model relationships between audio tokens. \item \textbf{DistilCodec}: We propose a training methodology that enables the distillation of multi-codebook NAC into single-codebook NAC.
-Through this approach, we have developed DistilCodec - a single-codebook NAC containing 32,768 codes that achieves 100\% utilization with balanced code distribution.
-Notably, DistilCodec employs universal audio data for training rather than being restricted to speech-specific datasets.Our main contributions are summarized as follows:
+UniTTS leverages DistilCodec for audio discretization, while its backbone network adopts Qwen2.5-7B to model relationships between audio tokens.

+Our main contributions are summarized as follows:

   - DistilCodec: We propose a training methodology that enables the distillation of multi-codebook NAC into single-codebook NAC.
 Through this approach, we have developed DistilCodec - a single-codebook NAC containing 32,768 codes that achieves 100\% utilization with balanced code distribution.
 Notably, DistilCodec employs universal audio data for training rather than being restricted to speech-specific datasets.
   - UniTTS: We present UniTTS, a novel TTS system trained on QWen2.5-7B and DistilCodec.
 Leveraging DistilCodec's comprehensive audio modeling capabilities, UniTTS achieves end-to-end speech synthesis with full-spectrum audio input/output.
 The system demonstrates enhanced naturalness in emotional expressiveness compared to conventional TTS systems, particularly in capturing subtle prosodic variations and affective nuances during audio generation.